jaketangosierra/uber_data_spatial_durbin_model/README.md

 6. compute the impacts

 This file describes the scripts and packages we used to implement our spatial Durbin modeling approach.
 Upon public release, we will write a tutorial to help other researchers download and process the necessary census data and spatial data to make this R script fully operational (although knowledgeable users could do this now).

-This repository contains the relevant node.js code and R analysis code for gathering Uber data, and for analyzing the geographic trends with a spatial Durbin model